-The Social Guarantee aims to ensure that everyone has access to life’s essentials within the limits of the natural environment.
-Life’s essentials are what we all need – and can’t do without – to participate in society and flourish.
+The Social Guarantee is an approach to managing the economy so that it meets the needs of people and planet.
+It aims to ensure that everyone has access to life’s essentials within the limits of the natural environment.
+Life’s essentials are what we all need to participate in society and flourish.
 Education, health and care, housing, energy and transport are examples.
 Universal access can only be achieved through collective action to deliver services that are sufficient and affordable for all who need them.
 And they must be sustainable so that future generations can meet their needs too.
 The Social Guarantee offers a framework for service provision.
 It is a big idea that can start small and local - with a clear vision and a practical pathway.

 Linking needs and provisioning systems: The potential components of UBS

 Adapted from Gough, I. ‘The Case for Universal Basic Services’ in LSE Public Policy Review

 Note: The middle column denotes contemporary need satisfiers - the potential components of UBS.
 An attempt has been made in this table to separate out concepts and measures pertaining to individuals and concepts and measures pertaining to collectivities, and to list only the former.
 Thus desirable collective goals such as gender equality, environmental sustainability and social inclusiveness are not regarded as basic needs, but as general societal preconditions for their satisfaction.
 See Gough 2015, 2017 for more on this.

 Meeting Needs Directly